10xCSS/RELEASE/README.md

 > DEMO: [demo.10xCSS.com](https://demo.10xCSS.com) <br/>

 ### __TODO/IN-PROGRESS__
-- Marketing: the task that makes me leap out of bed and jump with joy!!!
+- **Marketing!** The task that makes me leap out of bed and jump with joy!!!
 - Add the backlog of new styles which are accumulating and gathering dust
 - Merge/unify the sponsor and demo applications with tag-tabbed organization of styles